fx-fusion/vscode-sftp-wiki/Commands.md

 1. Any files that exist on both local and remote that have a different timestamp between local and remote are copied over.
 2. Any files that only exist on the local are copied over.

+You can change the default behavior by [syncOption](https://github.com/liximomo/vscode-sftp/wiki/Config#syncoption).

 ## SFTP: Sync Remote -> Local
 Same as `Sync Local -> Remote`, but in the opposite direction.

 ## SFTP: Sync Both Directions
 Compare file modification times, and will always perform the action that causes the newest file to be present in both locations.

+*Only [skipCreate](https://github.com/liximomo/vscode-sftp/wiki/Config#syncoptionskipcreate) and [ignoreExisting](https://github.com/liximomo/vscode-sftp/wiki/Config#syncoptionignoreexisting) are valid for this command.*

 ## sftp.upload ⌨️
 Upload file or folders.